ColinKennedy/rez_developer_packages/rez_docbot/README.rst

-- docbot Allow reading authentication from files
- - make sure this is documented
 - allow users to publish for every new version, not just each major / minor
  - make sure this is documented
  - this means supporting str as well as regex